Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 document.

 ## Cookies
-Rooty Tooty Gas Computey makes use of cookies to store a users' car data.
+Rooty Tooty Gas Computey makes use of cookies to store a user's car data.
 By storing the data, a user does not have to reenter their car options every time they visit the site.

 As a developer, you have these cookies available to you after a user has entered all of their